 Solar panels can work even in the cold winter months.
-It is just that the solar panels produce much less energy in winter than they do in summer.
+It is just that solar panels produce much less energy in winter than they do in summer.

 Can snowfall impair the energy production of solar panels?